code42/axiomatic/README.md

 ### dir2consul - The following configuration variables are passed to dir2consul

 * D2C_CONSUL_KEY_PREFIX is the path prefix to prepend to all consul keys.
 Default: ""
-* D2C_CONSUL_SERVER is the URL of the Consul server.
-Default: http://localhost:8500

 ## Installation